-Birds of Cuba is an impressive piece of work, an exceptionally complete field guide to the bird species in this formidable country.
+Birds of Cuba is an impressive piece of work, the definitive field guide to the bird species in this formidable country.
 This is a valuable book that will fill a void in literature that has existed for a long time, written by people who know Cuban birding best.
-It represents the guide which will be welcomed by aficionados; that it is the product of an all-Cuban team is a double triumph.

-Within the Caribbean, Cuba is undoubtedly the best island for bird-watching.
-First of all, it is home to the largest number of species, and secondly, it has several truly exceptional birding spots, such as Zapata peninsula that will richly reward even the most demanding of bird-watchers.
+Within the Caribbean, Cuba is undoubtedly the best island for bird-watching as it has so many endemic species and a high count list.
+It has several truly exceptional birding spots, such as Zapata peninsula that will richly reward even the most demanding of bird-watchers.

 The diversity of Cuban birds is considerable, not only in terms of species richness, but also in terms of the number of endemic.
 The 354 species recorded in Cuba include 285 species that regularly occur, 66 species that only very occasionally reach here, and 3 species now deemed extinct.
 One hundred forty nine species, 42 percent of the total, breed on the island.
 An additional 8 species are considered hypothetical.
-There is 21 living endemic birds’ species, among them the charming Cuban Tody, the striking and elegant Cuban Trogon, and the smallest of all birds, the Bee Hummingbird.
+There are 21 living endemic birds, among them the charming Cuban Tody, the striking and elegant Cuban Trogon, and the smallest bird in the world, the Bee Hummingbird.

-With this book, both Cuban and bird watchers visiting from abroad will now find it easier to identify and enjoy Cuban birds.
-This might also increase support for the conservation of Cuban birds, and that ornithologists and bird-watchers alike will appreciate this detailed description of Cuban’s avi-fauna.
+With this book, bird watchers from both Cuba and abroad will now find it easier to identify and enjoy Cuban birds.
+This might also increase support for the conservation of Cuban birds.
+Ornithologists and bird-watchers alike will appreciate the detailed description of Cuba’s avi-fauna.

 - 354 species illustrated in colour, including all 21 endemics.

 - 51 colour plates with 662 images illustrating male, female and juvenile plumages.